fabricelacharme/ColorSlider/README.md

 Thumb | signification
 ------------ | -------------
-ThumbSize                 | The size of the thumb ThumbCustomShape          | Gets or sets the thumb custom shape.
+ThumbSize                 | The size of the thumb (Width, Height). allowing you to make circles or rectangles ThumbCustomShape          | Gets or sets the thumb custom shape.
 Use ThumbRect property to determine bounding rectangle.
 ThumbRoundRectSize        | Gets or sets the size of the thumb round rectangle edges.
 BorderRoundRectSize       | Gets or sets the size of the border round rect.